reactioncommerce/reaction-docs/developer/acceptance-testing/scripts/order-creation.md

 **TaxCloud**
  1. Click the taxation option in the admin menu to open the taxation settings panel.
  2. Click the checkbox to right of the TaxCloud label to open the TaxCloud settings.
+ 3. Enter a TaxCloud API Login ID and a TaxCloud API Key.
- 3. Click the "save changes" button.
+ 4. Click the "save changes" button.

 ## Testing Steps
  1. Starting at the shop’s product grid page click any product to view the product detail page.